Guy de Kerimel

-Guy de Kerimel (born 7 August 1953) is a French prelate of the Catholic Church who has been archbishop of Toulouse since January 2022.
+Guy André Marie de Kerimel de Kerveno (born 7 August 1953) is a French prelate of the Catholic Church who has been archbishop of Toulouse since January 2022.
 He was bishop of Grenoble from 2006 to 2021, after serving two years as coadjutor there, and before that for three years as an auxiliary bishop in Nice.

 Biography

 Early life

 Guy de Kerimel was born in Meknes, Morocco, on 6 August 1953, the fifth of eight children born to Jacques de Kerimel, a farmer and agricultural adviser, and Annick (Prouvot) Kerimel.
 After preparatory school at Sérigné in the Vendée, he then obtained the baccalaureate at the Institute Saint Joseph de Fontenay-le-Comte and did additional studies at the École Nationale des Chartes.
 He then earned a licentiate at the Lycée Henri IV in Paris.
 He continued his studies at the Sorbonne, earning a master's degree in history in 1977.

 In Paris he also encountered the Emmanuel Community, which he joined in 1978.
 In 1979, he worked as a civil employee with mentally handicapped children in a medical-educational institute in Sees in the department Orne.
 He spent the next two years working on the Emmanuel Community's team aiding adults in difficulty.

 Beginning in 1981, he studied at the French seminary in Rome, obtaining a licentiate in moral theology at the Gregorian University.
 He was ordained a priest for the diocese of Aix and Arles on 29 June 1986.